henrylhee/SpellFest/README.md

 ![alt text](/Assets/ReadMe_Pictures/SpellFest_Banner.PNG?raw=true)
 # SpellFest

-Third semester project
+- Third semester project
+- Teamsize: 5
+- 10 weeks from the first idea until finished game
+- Unity

 ### 2D, tile-based action-adventure game in pixel art style.

-Master the art of spellcasting to navigate through each challenge with finesse, ensuring victory in every encounter.
+Master the art of spellcasting to navigate through each challenge with finesse,
-Stay alert to the dynamic environment, strategically wielding your magic to overcome any obstacle in your path.
+ensuring victory in every encounter.
+Stay alert to the dynamic environment,
+strategically wielding your magic to overcome any obstacle in your path.

 ## Features
  - 2 main spells with incremental strength and upgrades